What is bipolar disorder?

 - Get regular exercise.

 - Expect your mood to get better slowly, not right away.
 Feeling better takes time.

 - Eat healthy, well-balanced meals.

-- Don't drink alcohol and or use illegal drugs.
+- Don't drink alcohol or use illegal drugs.
 These can make depression worse.

 - People don’t snap out of a depression.
 But with treatment they can feel a little better day by day.

 - Try to be patient and focus on the positives.
-This may help replace the negative thinking that is part of the depression and the negative thoughts will disappear as your depression responds to treatment.
+It may help replace the negative thinking that is part of the depression, and the negative thoughts will disappear as your depression responds to treatment.